edgexfoundry/device-sdk-go/example/README.md

    }
    ```
 3. Device Profile `ProfileScan-Test-Profile` will be added to EdgeX and `ProfileScan-Simple-Device` will be updated to use the device profile.

+### StopDeviceDiscovery and StopProfileScan
+The `ExtendedProtocolDriver` interface defines a `StopDeviceDiscovery` to stop the device discovery and `StopProfileScan` to stop the profile scanning.